peka01/helpdoc/ntr-test/en/overview.md

-# Welcome to training management
+# Welcome to Your Training - the new system for managing trainings!
 Forget complicated systems and paperwork.
 Here you get a simple and smooth solution for organizing trainings – so you can focus on what really matters.

 ## What do you get out of it?